lighttransport/nanostl/README.md

 ## Supported compilers

-Even though NanoSTL can be compilable with old and various C++ compilers, at least following compilers works well.
+Even though NanoSTL should be compilable with older and various C++ compilers, at least following compilers works well.

 * gcc 4.4.7+
+  * NanoSTL itself can be compilable with gcc 4.2.4(fails to compile Catch unit test code)
 * clang 3.4+

 ## Types